-- (a) A completed copy of the proforma 'Medicine Consent Form' is obtained from the parent or carer before any medication is administered.
+- (a) A completed copy of the proforma 'Medicine Consent Form' (appendix 1) is obtained from the parent or carer before any prescription medication is administered.

 - (b) The relevant member of staff should complete and sign the 'Record of Medicines Administered' proforma each time they give medicine to a student.

 - (c) The relevant member of staff should make sure that the information given by the parent or carer is the same as that provided by the prescriber.

 - (d) Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescriber's instructions.
 In all cases staff should check that the written details include:

 - name of student

 - name of medicine

 - dose

 - time/frequency of administration

 - method of administration

 - any side-effects

-- · expiry date
+- expiry date

-12. Safe storage of medicines
+12. Safe Storage of Medicines

 - (a) Staff should only store, supervise and administer medicine for individually named students for whom written consent has been received from parents/carers.
-Such medication will be stored in clearly-named packs for the use of that student only. - (b) Medicines should be stored in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed.

-- (c) Staff should ensure that the supplied container is clearly labelled with the name of the student, the name and dose of the medicine and the frequency of administration. - (d) Students should know where their own medicines are stored and who holds the key. - (e) All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to students and should not be locked away.
+Such medication will be stored in clearly named packs for the use of that student only. - (b) Medicines should be stored in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed. - (c) Staff should ensure that the supplied container is clearly labelled with the name of the student, the name and dose of the medicine and the frequency of administration. - (d) Students should know where their own medicines are stored and who holds the key. - (e) All emergency medicines, such as asthma inhalers and adrenaline pens, should be readily available to students and should not be locked away.
 Other non-emergency medicines should generally be kept in a secure place not accessible to students. - (f) A few medicines need to be refrigerated.
 They can be kept in a refrigerator containing food but should be in an airtight container and clearly labelled.
 There should be restricted access to a refrigerator containing medicines.

-13. Disposal of medicines
+13. Disposal of Medicines

-- (a) Staff should not dispose of medicines. - (b) Parents or carers are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
+- (a) Staff should not dispose of medicines.
+When no longer required, medicines should be returned to the parent. - (b) Parents or carers are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal. - (c) Sharps boxes should always be used for the safe disposal of needles and other sharps.

-14. Risk assessment and management procedures
+14. Risk Assessment and Management Procedures